projen/projen/docusaurus/docs/get-started/index.md

 For example, if you chose the `node` project type, the file will be `.projenrc.js`.
 If you chose the `typescript` project type, the file will be `.projenrc.ts`.
 If you chose the `python` project type, the file will be `.projenrc.py`.
+Typically, the projen RC file will be in the same language as the project.

-Editing configuration will be done by editing this RC file.
-For example, if you needed to add the 'uuid' dependency to your typescript app:
+Editing configuration means modifying the contents of RC file.
+For example, if you needed to add the 'express' dependency to your typescript app:

 ```typescript